ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 - free/open source part:
   - offer a service easy to use, that requires no inscription/login (execpt the automatically generated password protected rooms) and works in a browser.
-  - lower/remove the reliance on  big commercial entities (looking at you facebook/whatsapp google etc) to exchange data by making this service good enough.
+  - lower/remove the reliance on  big commercial entities (looking at you facebook/whatsapp google etc) to exchange data (text messages & various document (voice messages?)) by making this service good enough.
   - remove the need to install specific programs/apps to communicate (should work with a browser and http protocol)
   - offer the possibility for anyone savvy enough to roll out their own instance of this chat server with their own domain or simply an ip
   - offer the possibility for end to end encryption (managed by the user) (gpg messages via an api)